 This process can get messy, and it is always better to have a car accident lawyer who can help you.
 They have the knowledge and experience to guide you through these cases.

-Examples of drunk-driving settlements
+Examples of drunk-driving settlements in Texas

 No two car accident settlements in Texas are ever the same.
 One Texas drunk-driving settlement may involve a single car, while another may involve a truck driver and several cars.
 In addition, injuries can range from minor to severe, and unfortunately, current statistics show that more than 10,000 people die in the United States annually due to drunk drivers.
 Texas has a slightly higher number of drunk-driving fatalities than other US states.